When ending the cycle of violence means early intervention, Rose Brooks is Here.

 • Services are provided 24 hours a day, 7 days a week.

-• Advocates provide compassionate and confidential referrals, including shelter, legal services, therapy, and safety planning.
+• Advocates provide compassionate and confidential referrals, including shelter resources, orders of protection, legal services, therapy, and safety planning.

 Advocating for and guiding survivors through complex court systems.